Article Image

 Don’t forget about water exercise, which can provide a low-impact workout that reduces pressure on painful joints, making it an excellent option for individuals with knee arthritis.

-Remember to consult with your doctor or physical therapist before engaging in your favorite activities, such as golf, to ensure you have the proper modifications to avoid further problems.
+Remember to consult with your doctor or physical therapist before engaging in your favourite activities, such as golf, to ensure you have the proper modifications to avoid further problems.

 So, how much exercise should individuals with knee arthritis aim for?
 It’s recommended to strive for 30 minutes of low-impact aerobic activity on most days, along with strength training exercises twice a week and balance exercises three times a week.
 This well-rounded exercise regimen can help reduce pain, improve mobility, and enhance overall quality of life for those with arthritic knees.